 If you’re really outdoorsy and the weather is good, you could just go for sleeping under the stars in your sleeping bags.
 Even if you don’t last the night, the kids will still love it.

 Don’t Have a Garden or Can’t Face the Cold?

 If you don’t fancy a night outside you could always just camp indoors.
 You can make it as basic or luxurious as you want.
 You could build a fort with blankets, move sofas around to create a den or even bring everyone’s mattresses downstairs for a living room sleepover.

 Wherever you’re sleeping, you’ll need something to sleep on.
 If you’re regular campers you’ll likely have airbeds, self inflating mats* (which are sooo much more comfy than airbeds) or roll mats.
-If you’re not, you can create a fairly comfy bed, inside or out, with duvets, blankets and pillows.
+Otherwise, if you have yoga mats or foam mats that the children play on, they are great for sleeping on as they are soft and add some insulation.
+You could drag a rug from the house out to your tent.
+If not, you can create a fairly comfy bed, inside or out, with duvets, blankets and pillows.

 Don’t forget to take teddies or anything else your children need to sleep.
 If you have eye masks they are great to use to stop the kids from being woken up by the sun.

-What to Eat When You’re Camping at Home
+What to Eat When You’re Camping in the Garden

 While we do have a camping stove which we could have used, we decided to light the BBQ for cooking.
 We cooked steak on it for dinner and had planned to use it for our breakfast and lunch too but as we were a bit low on fuel, decided to cook those in the house and just eat them in the garden.